VISIT OUR ART STORE ▶

 Watercolor Swatch Test with Iridescent Medium

-After the tulip test, I decide to swatch with a darker color to see more contrast.
+After the tulip test, they decide to swatch with a darker color to see more contrast.

 Creating Color Swatches with and without the Medium

-I use Winsor Violet for this test.
-First, I paint it plain—with a bit of water—then blend it to the side to show how it softens.
+They use Winsor Violet for this test.
+First, they paint it plain—with a bit of water—then blend it to the side to show how it softens.

 Swatch without iridescent medium

-Next, I mix in a generous amount of iridescent medium and try to match the darkness of the first swatch.
-I need to add more paint because the medium has a slight white tone—it lightens the pigment.
+Next, they mix in a generous amount of iridescent medium and try to match the darkness of the first swatch.
+They need to add more paint because the medium has a slight white tone—it lightens the pigment.

 Swatch with iridescent medium